pqy000/SemiTimeSeries/README.md

 # Semi Time series classification
 > The main idea is to combine the MeanTeacher with the series saliency module.
-While improving the accuracy of the model, it can also improves the interpretability quantitatively and qualitatitvely.
+While improving the accuracy of the model, it can also enhance the interpretability quantitatively and qualitatively.
 Compared with the above work that only improves accuracy, it may provide more insights.

 ![image](http://i2.tiimg.com/695850/76c3f37c8527973c.png)